erickim/PH252D_final_project/README.md

 Where you can alter `B` and `n` to change the number of bootstrap samples to take and the number of rows to sample in each run of the bootstrap.
 The bootstrap estimates will be saved into `data/g_comp_np_bootstrap_est.csv`

 ## The IPTW estimator
-In order to compute the g-computation estimator, please run
+In order to compute the iptw estimator, please run

 ```
 rscript code/iptw.R bootstrap=FALSE